DuncanRitchie/blog/src/content/posts/2022/html-elements.md

 	<dt><code>&lt;col&gt;</code></dt>
 	<dd>
 		<p>
-			I use this on velut, though it’s inside a component that is not yet publicly visible (as of the time of this edit).
+			I use this on velut.
 			Here’s a whole <a href="./col-elements-on-verb-tables">article about it</a>.
 		</p>
 	</dd>